 Strategic: "How do we tell our authentic story in ways that attract talent, customers, and opportunities simultaneously?"

-Walking back to my car after that meeting, I realized something important about my own value proposition.
+Walking back to my car, I realized something about my own value.

-The €58,000 I saved them in that conference room didn't come from being a better video producer or more efficient project manager.
+The €58,000 I saved them didn't come from being a better video producer or more efficient project manager.

 It came from seeing connections they couldn't see because they were too close to their own organizational structure.